auchenberg/kenneth.io/source/_posts/2013-12-09-what-if-you-could-use-chrome-devtools-with-firefox.md

 categories:
 ---

-To many front-end developers this seems like a ubiquitous dream, but is it really?
+To many front-end developers this is a ubiquitous dream, but is it really?

 About a month ago I launched an idea I’ve had for a while.
 The idea is called [RemoteDebug](http://remotedebug.org), and is an initiative to unify remote debugging across browsers.
 As a part of my presentation at [FullFrontal conference](http://2013.full-frontal.org/#our-web-development-workflow-is-completely-broken) where I talked about RemoteDebug, I demoed an early prototype of using Chrome DevTools together with Mozilla Firefox.